yannclement/gnde/README.md

     ALT + P : Rofi applications launcher</li>
 </ul>

-Here you can see the desktop, on top at left, you have 2 workspaces; at right the status bar with lan, battery, audio and time informations.
+Here you can see the desktop, on top at left, you have 2 workspaces; at right the status bar with lan, battery, audio and time informations:
 ![desktop](https://raw.githubusercontent.com/yannclement/gnde/master/dwm_desktop.png)

 Here you can see Chromium on workspace 1: